JeremyBowyer/Correlation_App/documents/instructions.md

 #### Select x columns & Select y column
 These are used when creating a residual column.
 You are asked to give x columns (one or more) and a y column.
 The resulting column will be the difference between a given y value and the corresponding expected value from a linear regression.

-### Offsets
----
-This section allows you to shift a column up or down by a given amount.
-If you provide category column(s), the app will take that into account and it will shift the data up/down for each category in the category columns.
-So if you have price data that you've turned into performance using the % change metric transformation, you can use an offset to shift those performance numbers forward so they become subsequent performance.

-For an explanation of each type of transformation along with their requisite inputs, see the Glossary.